(Poll and Leleup, 1965) Cohen and Nielson 1978

 Caecogilbia galapagosensis Poll and Leleup 1965

 Holotype: MRAC uncatalogued male 51.5mm SL.
 Allotype: female 47.0mm SL.
 Paratypes: male 39.0mm SL, male 49.0mm SL, male 55mm SL, female 40mm SL, female 48mm SL.
-Eschmeyer, Fricke and van der Lann (2017) report that all type specimens are lost.
+Moller et al. (2005) report that no specimens of this species could be found at MRAC, any other major Museum, or the Charles Darwin Station on the Galapagos Islands.
 This species is the type species by monotypy of the genus Caecogilbia.

 Type locality: a number of deep fissures situated between the lagoon of "Flamants roses", about 2 km west of Turtle Bay, close to Charles Darwin Station, Santa Cruz Island, Galapagos (0o37’S, 90o21’W).
 Grove and Lavenberg (1997:20,224) comment that this species: “... is known only from fresh and brackish waters in crevices on Santa Cruz near Bahia Tortuga [= Turtle Bay] and Punta Las Palmas ...”.
 Poll and Leleup (1965:464) suggested that the species may be distributed throughout Santa Cruz but this seems unlikely in view the studies of Grove and Lavenberg.
 Snell, Stone and Snell (1996) summarise the geography of Galapagos and should be consulted by anyone studying there.